 Students enrolling in the MSN-CPH track are automatically eligible for a 25% tuition scholarship.

-This program focuses on advanced nursing, social, and public health sciences education.
-The Community/Public Health Nursing program provides a foundation for planning and evaluating community/public health programs; learning about community/public health concepts, health promotion, population-level interventions, health care systems, leadership, and health policy; addressing health disparities of vulnerable and diverse populations; and practicing and consulting in diverse and multicultural settings.
+The program focuses on advanced nursing, social, and public health sciences education.
+A foundation for planning and evaluating community/public health programs; health promotion, population-level interventions, health care systems, leadership, and health policy is built.
+Addressing health disparities of vulnerable and diverse populations as well as practicing and consulting in diverse and multicultural settings are additional concentrations.

 Frequently Asked Questions

 What is the role of a Community / Public Health Nurse?